spiral/docs/framework/memory.md

 }
 ```

-> You can store any `var_export`able value in memory.
+> You can currently only store arrays or scalar values in memory.

-`MemoryInterface` is implemented in spiral bundle by `Memory` class, which lets you access it's functions using shortcut 'memory'.
+`MemoryInterface` is implemented in spiral bundle by `Memory` class, which lets you access it's
+ functions using shortcut 'memory'.

 ```php
 public function doSomething()